 - Balance in the line of credit grows offering additional access to home equity over time

-- Percent of equity available determined by property value, age of borrower(s), note rate
+- Percent of equity available determined by property value, age of borrower(s), interest rate

 - Primary residence only – must pay property taxes, insurance, HOAs and maintain the home